Skin friction drag: Prandtl's one-seventh-power law

-The above equation, which is derived from Prandtl's one-seventh-power law, provided a reasonable approximation of the drag coefficient of low-Reynolds-number turbulent boundary layers.
+The above equation, which is derived from Prandtl's one-seventh-power law, provides a reasonable approximation of the drag coefficient of low-Reynolds-number turbulent boundary layers.
 Compared to laminar flows, the skin friction coefficient of turbulent flows lowers more slowly as the Reynolds number increases.

 Skin friction drag

 A total skin friction drag force can be calculated by integrating skin shear stress on the surface of a body.